Teen Driver Challenge

 Each class is restricted to the first 20 students.
 Be specific when choosing your class.

 Complete packets and checks must be received by the deadline dates in order to confirm seats.
-If the COMPLETED packets with all required signatures is not received by the deadline dates, you forfeit your seat to those on a temporary waiting list.
+If the COMPLETED packets with all required signatures is not received by the deadline dates, you forfeit your seat.
 It is imperative to follow the instructions on the website to confirm your seat.
 You can find all required forms below.
-A copy of the driver’s license, registration to the vehicle being driven in the course and insurance card must also be included in the packets.
+A copy of the driver’s license or permit, registration to the vehicle being driven in the course and insurance card must also be included in the packets.

 - NO PHONE CALLS will be accepted.